-As new technology emerges for connecting physical products to digital experiences, QR codes still have the best flexibility, accessibility and market adoption.
+As new technology emerges for connecting physical products to digital experiences, QR codes still have the best flexibility, accessibility and market adoption in 2020.

 Ways to connect the physical to digital

 There are many ways to connect your physical product to a digital experience: